 Parents of the injured child may receive financial compensation through a lawsuit, if the accused party is found guilty of having caused the birth injury.
 Parents may get restitution for medical costs, therapy, emergency care, physical rehabilitation, prescription medication, home modifications, and medical equipment.
 The amount parents may receive depends on the severity of the injuries, the circumstances of the birth injury situation, and the strength of proof that is brought forward.

 When should I meet with a lawyer about a potential lawsuit?

 As soon as you notice something isn’t normal with your baby, you may want to talk with a lawyer for advice.
 There may be a statute of limitations for how long you have to bring forward a claim.
 Also, the longer you wait the more likely evidence is to slowly disappear, and witnesses may be harder to track down.
-Here are signs that you may want to consider meeting with a birth injury lawyer in Phoenix, AZ immediately for representation:
+Here are signs that you may want to consider meeting with a birth injury lawyer immediately for representation: